 Get to Know Your Customer or Prospect

 Have a conversation with the prospects to find out more about them.
 This is common courtesy that shows empathy and a caring nature.
+A few minutes of noninvasive small talk can relax you and your customer as well as provide additional insight that will help you meet the needs.

 Don't Try to Be Your Customer's Best Friend